Module 16: Compression

 return model

-The trade-off is clear: structured pruning achieves lower sparsity (typically 30-50%) than magnitude pruning (80-90%), but the sparsity it creates enables real hardware acceleration.
-On GPUs and specialized accelerators, structured sparsity can provide 2-3x speedup, while unstructured sparsity requires custom sparse kernels to see any speedup at all.
+The ultimate trade-off is clear: structured pruning achieves lower sparsity (typically 30-50%) than magnitude pruning (80-90%), but the block sparsity it yields translates directly to proportional hardware acceleration.
+On dense accelerators, structured sparsity routinely provides 2-3x end-to-end speedups, whereas unstructured sparsity often results in zero acceleration—or even slowdowns—without bespoke sparse computational kernels.

 Knowledge Distillation

-The key innovation is using soft targets instead of hard labels.
-Traditional training uses one-hot labels: for a cat image, the label is [0, 0, 1, 0] (100% cat).
-But the teacher’s predictions are softer: [0.02, 0.05, 0.85, 0.08] (85% cat, but some uncertainty about similar classes).
-These soft predictions contain richer information about class relationships that helps the student learn more effectively.
+The trick is the kind of supervision.
+Standard training uses one-hot labels — for a cat image, [0, 0, 1, 0] (100% cat).
+The teacher’s predictions are softer: [0.02, 0.05, 0.85, 0.08] (85% cat, with some mass on visually similar classes).
+Those off-diagonal probabilities are the teacher’s tacit knowledge about class similarity, and they teach the student more per gradient step than a hard label ever could.

 Temperature scaling controls how soft the distributions become: